 Then wrap until all of the floral tape is covered and pin to secure the ribbon.
 And voila!

-Lastly, if you decide to go the DIY your wedding flowers, we offer a fabulous resource (written by yours truly) available for free on our website called The Do-It-Yourself Guide to Wedding Flowers (Editors note: seriously, y’all.
-They started this too late for me, but it’s seriously helpful).
+Lastly, if you decide to go the DIY your wedding bouquet, we offer a fabulous resource (written by yours truly) available for free on our website called The Do-It-Yourself Guide to Wedding Flowers.
 In it you’ll learn everything from flower prep basics to how to coordinate flower colors.